wh-alice/mig_visualstudio/vs/code-quality/ca2003--do-not-treat-fibers-as-threads.md

 ---
-title: "CA2003: Do not treat fibers as threads | hehe" ms.custom: ""
+title: "CA2003: Do not treat fibers as threads" ms.custom: "" ms.date: "10/19/2016"
-ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"